Test complete simulations combining preCICE components of specific versions.

 This template defines:

-• image: The base Docker image for this component, including a Git reference (tag), provided to the template as argument (e.g., by the systemtests.py script).
+• image: The base Docker image for this component, including a Git reference (tag), provided to the template as an argument (e.g., by the systemtests.py script).

 • depends_on: Other services this service depends upon, typically a preparation service that fetches all components and tutorials.